Today German dog breeds represent some of the most popular pups on the planet. So get ready to discover 25 amazing animals!

 19. German Spitz

-A lively, attentive breed, the German Spitz has proven to be an exceptionally devoted dog to its owners.
+The German Spitz is a lively, attentive breed and has proven to be an exceptionally devoted dog to its owners.

 Weighing around 25 pounds on average, the breed has an adorable fox-like face, a bushy tail that loops over its back, and a fluffy, mane-like collar around its neck.